 Handcrafted from the finest materials to ensure long lasting durability, our Cape & Marblehead Polywood Lighthouses are made from the finest Poly Lumber on the market today.
 Poly Lumber is made from recycled plastic milk jugs otherwise destined for a landfill.
 When using plastic lumber, you are helping the environment as well as utilizing a long lasting, maintenance-free product.
 It is resistant to all insects, termites, boring worms, microbe activities, and wet rot found in outdoor environments.
 It will not split, splinter, or rot.
 It does not absorb moisture or promote bacterial or barnacle growth.
 This resistance is accomplished without any hazardous chemicals as those utilized in the pressure treatment of wood.
 Laboratory testing shows no leaching or release of chemicals into the soil or marine environments.
 Our vinyl products our a great alternative to chemically treated wood.
-Choose from 13 custom colors to create the lighthouses of your dreams.All of our Polywood Lighthouses come with a standard 25 watt bulb or you may choose to upgrade to any of the lighting options listed below.
+Choose from a variety of custom colors to create the lighthouses of your dreams.All of our Polywood Lighthouses come with a standard 25 watt bulb or you may choose to upgrade to any of the lighting options listed below.
 We also offer an optional base to help increase the size of your lighthouse.
 They are built to endure all types of weather conditions and are a great way to beautify your landscape by covering well casings, sewer pipes, or anything else in your yard.
 Our Cape & Marblehead Polywood Lighthouses are very appealing to the eye and a great addition to your lawn or garden.
 You are sure to get many compliments!

 History of the Cape May Lighthouse: